lemonase/lemonase.github.io/content/posts/a-minimal-vimrc.md

 For more info on this, open vim and type `:help starting` or go [here](https://vimhelp.org/starting.txt.html)

-## Explaining the parts "minimal" vimrc
+## Explaining parts of my "minimal" vimrc

 ### Sourcing the default config